Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 - templateId
 - mintNumber(Mint Number of Template)
 - receiptAddress(Address which will recieve NFT)
   Only Whitelisted Address can create Drops and Purchase NFTs with Drops.

+## Instruction of Purchase Drop With Flow

+To Purchase NFT with any Drop using flow we have to give the following fields:

+- dropId
+- templateId
+- mintNumber(Mint Number of Template)
+- receiptAddress(Address which will recieve NFT)
+- price(price of drop)
+- flowPayment(flow payment vault)
+  Only Whitelisted Address can create Drops and Purchase NFTs with Drops.

 ## Instruction of Remove Drop